shubsoni734/jewellery_website/README.md

 # jewellery_website
-This website creaded for buy jewellery online.
+This website created for buy jewellery online.